 - Add your new employee

-- Download the WTPA document from your company-wide documents
+- Download the appropriate WTPA document from your company-wide documents

 - Send to NY employee for signature